by Robert Clifton Storey Jr

 “True, but what a way to go.”

-Maybe he will be fine after all, thought Emma.
+Maybe he really will be fine after all, thought Emma.
 She looked up at the Earth-like world floating above the horizon, as she hopped along towards the next excavation site.
-Whenever she finally got her promotion and finished this assignment, she was going to take a trip home.
-Going to go see her mother.
+Whenever she finally got her promotion and finished this next assignment, she was going to take a trip back home.
+Going to go see her mother again.

 She can’t stay mad at me for leaving forever.
-Even if she doesn’t want to see me, I’m going home and try to….
+Even if she doesn’t want to see me, I’m going home to try to work it….

 Suddenly, she was tumbling towards the ground.
 She dropped her collector and tried to catch herself, but it was too late.
 For a moment, it seemed as if everything had stopped, frozen in time as she fell.
 Her head was spinning as the fall disoriented her.
 Then her bulky helmet smacked hard against a small boulder.
 From somewhere in the distance, she could just make out the accelerometer alarm blaring wildly.